IDCLofficial/mbeps/README.md

 ---

-_This project was bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) and customized for the Imo State Ministry of Finance, focusing on transparent governance and sustainable economic growth._
+_This project was bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) and customized for [INSERT ORGANIZATION/PROJECT NAME], focusing on [INSERT FOCUS/GOAL]._

-# IMDEEG